• Skip to content

 Timing Donations With a Donor-Advised Fund

-With a donor-advised fund, you make a contribution (or series of contributions) to the fund and recommend how you would like your gifts to be disbursed.
+With a donor-advised fund, you make contributions to the fund and instruct how you want your gifts to be disbursed.
 Contributions to a donor-advised fund are generally tax deductible in the year they are made.
-By funding a donor-advised fund in a year you expect to itemize your deductions could provide a tax advantage.
-If desired, you could then put those dollars to use over several years by supporting your favorite charities through your donor-advised fund.
-You can itemize in years in which you make the contribution to a donor-advised and take advantage of the high standard deductions in the years in which you don’t contribute.
+If desired, you can put those dollars to use over several years by supporting your favorite charities through your donor-advised fund.
+You itemize in years you make the contribution and benefit from the high standard deductions in the years you don’t contribute.

 Donating Appreciated Securities

-Many donor-advised funds and other public charities accept contributions of publicly traded stock or other securities.
-A donation of highly appreciated securities held more than one year provides a potential tax deduction for the securities’ fair market value while also avoiding the capital gains tax that would be due if the securities were sold.
-Note that itemized deductions for contributions of appreciated securities are generally limited to 30% of AGI.
+Many donor-advised funds and public charities accept contributions of publicly traded securities.
+A donation of highly appreciated securities held more than one year provides a tax deduction for the securities’ fair market value while avoiding the capital gains tax that would be due if the securities were sold.

 A qualified charitable distribution (QCD), also known as an IRA charitable rollover, allows you to donate to qualified charities directly from your individual retirement account (IRA).
 While there is no tax deduction allowed for the donated assets, they don’t count as income either.
 What’s more, a QCD can help satisfy your annual required minimum distribution (RMD).

 To make a QCD you must be at least 70½ years of age.
 Gifts must be made directly from your traditional or Roth IRA to a public charity.
-(Contributions to donor-advised funds are not eligible.)
 Up to $100,000 may be transferred annually per spouse.

 Each individual’s tax situation is different.
 Please consult with a tax professional at Urbach & Avraham, CPAs to help you analyze the impact on your personal situation.